-On January 8, 1847, about 500 Mexican militia commanded by General Jose Maria Flores hastily set up defenses on a bluff overlooking the San Gabriel River (in modern-day Montebello) for what would become known as the Battle of the San Gabriel River.
-This was the last Mexican military force to resist U.S. forces occupying Alta California.
-The Mexicans faced an advance from San Diego of about 600 U.S. troops commanded by U.S. Army General Stephen Watts Kearny and U.S. Navy Captain Robert F. Stockton.
-A month earlier, Flores' deputy, Andres Pico, successfully led an attack on Kearny's force at San Pasqual, inflicting heavy casualties on the Americans (18 killed) and forcing them to retreat to San Diego.
+On January 8, 1847, about 500 Mexican militia, commanded by the young General José María Flores (only about 28 years old, but appointed general because he was the only remaining professional military officer), hastily set up defenses on a bluff overlooking the San Gabriel River (in modern-day Montebello).
+The incident would become known as the Battle of the San Gabriel River.
+Flores' command was the last significant Mexican military force able to offer any resistance to a military invasion of Alta California by U.S. forces.
+The Mexicans (or Californios, as they preferred to call themselves) faced a force of about 600 U.S. troops, advancing from San Diego.
+The American formation was composed of marines, sailors, army dragoons and California volunteers, commanded by U.S. Navy Commodore Robert F. Stockton and, secondarily, U.S. Army General Stephen Watts Kearny.
+A month earlier, Flores' deputy, Andres Pico, leading a reconnaisance cavalry force south of Los Angeles, successfully engaged with Kearny's “dragoons” (mounted infantry) at San Pasqual (in modern-day San Diego County).
+Although outgunned, Pico inflicted serious casualties on the Americans (18 killed) and forced the badly-mauled Americans to retreat to San Diego.
 Kearny himself suffered several lance wounds.
-This time, however, the Americans, fielding a more disciplined force and superior firepower, were better prepared.
-The Mexican defenders were composed of inexperienced and poorly-equipped militia and local citizens.
+The Americans, however, on this January morning, now approached with a larger, better prepared and better armed force.
+The Californio force was mostly composed of inexperienced and poorly-equipped militia and local citizen volunteers.

-On January 10th, the Americans occupied Los Angeles.
-Flores' remaining force retreated to a camp in what is now Pasadena.
-Flores learned that yet another American force, commanded by U.S. Army Lieutenant Colonel John C. Fremont, was marching from the north to meet up with Stockton and Kearny in Los Angeles.
-Seeing the futility of the situation, Flores decided to turn over command to Andres Pico and flee to unoccupied Mexico.
-Pico, with no other serious options, agreed to meet with Colonel Fremont in the Cahuenga Pass to discuss terms for surrender.
-Pico was also motivated by the fear that, if he were captured by Kearny, he would be executed out of revenge for the San Pasqual battle.
-As newly-appointed Mexican Military Commander of California, Pico signed the Treaty of Cahuenga with Colonel Fremont, effectively surrendering all of Alto California to the United States.
+On January 10th, the American force occupied Los Angeles.
+Flores' remaining troops retreated to a camp outside of Los Angeles.
+He knew that yet another American force, commanded by U.S. Army Lieutenant-Colonel John C. Fremont, was marching from the north to meet up with Stockton and Kearny in Los Angeles.
+In fact, Fremont had, by this time, already arrived at the Mission San Fernando.
+Flores, still in command of the tiny remnant of Mexican California's force, seeing any further resistance as futile, dismissed suggestions of partisan warfare.
+He was also aware that Stockton had earlier made furious threats to shoot Flores if captured.
+So Flores thought it wise not to wait to be captured by the Americans.
+He handed his command to the one last officer he could trust, Andres Pico, and left for lower Mexico.
+Pico was also unable to see any other serious options to continue the fight.
+Fortunately, Californio Doña Barnarda Ruiz de Rodriguez from Santa Barbara, in hopes of avoiding any further bloodshed, contacted the camp to try to broker a surrender to a less-hostile Fremont, camped just north of Los Angeles.
+Pico agreed to meet with Fremont in the Cahuenga Pass to discuss terms for surrender.
+Pico was also motivated by the concern that, if captured by Kearny, he too would be executed to avenge the bloody and humiliating defeat his lancers earlier inflicted on Kearny and his men at San Pasqual.
+As newly-appointed Mexican Military Commander of California and the only significant Mexican authority left in California, Pico signed the Capitulation of Cahuenga with Colonel Fremont, effectively surrendering all of the Mexican province of Alta California to the United States.

 A plaque presently marks the site of the Battle of the San Gabriel River.
 It is located at the northeast corner of Washington Boulevard and Bluff Road in Montebello.